Talmud Sanhedrin 57b:

 "A heathen is executed..for the murder of an embryo..Because it is written, Whoso sheddeth the blood of man within [another] man, shall his blood be shed.
 What is a man within another man?
 An embryo in his mother's womb."

 Rabbi Ahron Soloveichik

-After New York State Legalized Abortion
+After New York State Legalized Abortion in 1970:

 "Sometimes we must protest under sacred and noble causes.
 It bleeds my heart that none of the Jewish organizations in New York protested......We are more guilty than any other people; we are more ashamed than any other generation."

 “The Torah is compared to the sneh, the Burning Bush, because “fire gives heat, light and devours fuel, but the light of Torah must only give warmth and light, love and hope; it must never be used to destroy or kill.
 This is not Torah; it is a perversion of Torah.”